 I recommend one small swing in the center of the cage.
 Get the type that hangs from one point, canaries seem to prefer that.
 It is less stable and that is part of the fun!
 You can order a simple wooden canary swing from Red Bird Products and other mail-order suppliers.

 I line all my cages with Kraft brown wrapping paper, which I cut from 18 inch wide rolls.
 This is the type of paper that brown paper bags are made of, so you could cut up bags to line your cage.
 Many people use newspaper, but the ink can stain the bird's tail feathers.
 I currently buy my paper from Kelly Paper in Palo Alto because it is close to me.
 To find a supplier near you, look in the yellow pages under "paper".
 This is too heavy to mail order.
 If you cannot find a local supplier, I recommend using newspaper.
 I have a paper cutter that I bought at a garage sale years ago.
 New cutters can be mail ordered from large stationery suppliers.
 One source is:

 Becker's School Supplies

 For a pet male canary, all they need for a complete, balanced diet is pellets and water.
 I currently use Mazuri Small Bird Maintenance pellets, which comes in a 2.5 pound bag.
-You can mail order from Cuttlebone Plus (800) 747-9878 or find a Mazuri dealer near you.
+You can mail order directly from Mazuri.
 To understand why I recommend feeding pellets instead of seed, read my article, Feeding Canaries a Pellet Diet